-Officers will comply with the Officers' Code of Conduct and the Protocol on Member/Officer Relations set out in Part 4 of this Constitution. (to be added)
+Officers will comply with the Officers' Code of Conduct set out in Part 4 of this Constitution.

 13.08 Employment

 The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 3 of this Constitution.